 The SEO benefit is real but should be handled carefully.
 Digital PR should earn links because the story, product, data, photography, expertise or cultural relevance is worth referencing.
 It should not become a paid-link scheme disguised as PR.
 Google treats manipulative link practices as spam, so any paid placement, affiliate relationship or sponsored feature should be handled transparently and with the appropriate link attributes where required.

-Good digital PR creates multiple forms of value:
+Good digital PR can create multiple forms of value:

 - brand mentions that improve trust and search context;